erikologic/makers-test/README.md

 Our sales team have some new promotions they want to offer so we need to introduce a mechanism for applying Discounts to orders.

-Promotions like this can and will change over time so we need the solution to be flexible.
+Promotions like this can and will change over time so we need the solution to be flexible."

 ## My approach
 There were some example code provided by Honeycomb.